 How To Write An ISO To The USB Drive Directly From The Internet

 The title might be bit confusing.
 Let me clarify it.
 I want to create a bootable Ubuntu drive, but I don’t have the ISO image in my local drive.
 The image is not even in any systems in my local area network.
 All I have is an USB drive and an Internet-connected Linux desktop.
 How can I create a bootable Ubuntu usb drive?
-Here is wheres BTFS comes in rescue.
-We already have covered what is BTFS and how it works in the previous tutorial.
-Now, we are going to see how to write an ISO to the USB drive directly from the Internet with the help of BTFS.
+Sure, you can just download and write the ISO to USB drive.
+There are many applications, such as dd command, Etcher, bootiso, available to easily create bootable USB drives in minutes.
+However, this is not the scope of this guide.
+This tutorial explains how to write an ISO to the USB drive directly from the Internet using BTFS, without having an actual ISO image in our local system.
+We already have covered what is BTFS in the previous tutorial.
+Do check it to learn how it works.

 - You don’t have to download the ISO image.
 The contents of ISO file will be directly downloaded from the Internet on demand and written into the USB drive while we creating the bootable drive.